Communiqué (Dire Straits album): Artwork

 The album cover was designed by Hothouse, art directed by Alan Schmidt with the cover illustration by Geoff Halpin.

 Critical reception

 In a 1979 review for the Birmingham Daily Post, Jonathan Daümler-Ford called it a "competent record", but wrote that "the songs sound like pale imitations, or the cuts which were not good enough for Dire Straits".

-In his retrospective review for AllMusic, William Ruhlmann gave the album two and a half out of five stars, writing that the second album "seemed little more than a carbon copy of its predecessor with less compelling material."

 Record World said of "Once Upon a Time in the West" that Knopfler's "unique and super-sensitive vocals evoke vivid imagery that's totally enhanced by the Wexler-Beckett production team."
+The Tucson Citizen called the album "an appealing production," writing that "a combination of country and reggae can be substantial."

+In his retrospective review for AllMusic, William Ruhlmann wrote that the second album "seemed little more than a carbon copy of its predecessor with less compelling material."